How to Compare the Various Types of Ionizer Filtration Machines

 7. Normally, ionizers have filters inside to remove any impurities from the water before it flows into the electrolytic chamber.
 Most filters contain activated charcoal, which is excellent for removing chlorine.
 They may also remove other substances, but no filter on the market will add anything harmful to the water.
 Some less scrupulous traders claim that certain filters may emit harmful substances, but this utter nonsense.

 However, there are ionizers which have two filters that water passes through before the electrolysis chamber.
-These are not designed to filter the water to a higher standard, but to compensate for a really bad electrolysis treatment.
+These are not designed to filter the water to a higher standard, but to compensate for really bad electrolysis treatment.
 The second filter adds minerals to the water, such as calcium, which makes it more alkaline, since otherwise, the ionizer would not succeed in the process of electrolysis.
 As a result, the plates are inclined to fur up faster, which means that the quality of the produced solution can’t be sustained in the long term.
-So, make sure your ionizer has only one filter located the system.
+So, make sure your ionizer has only one filter located in the system.
 Of course, ionizers can have pre-filters for filtering out even more pollutants, but there should only be one filter inside and nothing to add extra minerals to the solution.

 Automatic Flow Control?